Valer100/Sun-Valley-Theme-Colorizer/README.md

 ```

 ## Requirements
-Python 3.8 or newer (like the theme)
+- 🐍 Python 3.8 or newer (like the theme)

+- 🖥️ Minimum screen resolution: 1366x768 (the modified theme will run on any resolution)

 ## What's this module doing?
 Well, like I said before, it downloads the latest version of the theme from GitHub, then it changes the hue of the spritesheet images, changes some colors in ```light.tcl``` and ```dark.tcl``` and then it gives you the modified theme in a folder named ```sv_ttk``` that you have to move to the root folder of your project.
 You don't need to make any changes to your code.